keenlycode/edictor/docs-src/index.html.api.md

     APIs to help, not to mess things up.
 </h2>

-No overwhelming APIs, the APIs are simple, easy to use but desined to enhance javascript expressions and statements to validate any kind of javascript object/data.
+No overwhelming APIs, the APIs are simple, easy to use.
+It's designed to enhance javascript expressions and statements to validate any kind of javascript object/data.

 ```js